|

 Build a continuous form based on this table.
 Include just the time field and the store value field.

 Now we want four instances of the ‘StoreValue’ text field, you are most likely to only have one at present.
 Therefore copy and paste this field three more times so as you have four.
 Line these up all in a row beside each other.
-Change the names of each of these boxes to:
+Change the names of each of these text fields to:

 SV1